What is VARK?

 - What a multimodal preference means.

 - The difference between strengths and preferences.
 VARK results indicate preferences, not strengths.
-Having a low score for Read/write does not mean that you cannot read!
+A low score for Read/write does not mean you cannot read!
 Students should focus on their preferences.
 We do not recommend trying to “improve” your use of your lowest-scoring modalities – going against your preferences is not likely to be motivating.

 - How VARK can help them – introduce these concepts: